-Understanding the genetic causes of CHD will help us to improve current management and treatment of children with CHD but it will also enable us to provide more individualised information to families regarding possible causes.
-Trying to answer the so often asked questions 'why did this happen' and 'will this happen again' is the driving force behind our research programme.
+Congenital Heart Disease (CHD) cases are often caused by a combination of genetic and environmental factors.
+Understanding the genetic causes of CHD will help us to improve the current management and treatment of children with CHD, while also providing more individualised information to families regarding potential causes.
+Trying to answer the so often asked questions 'why did this happen' and 'will this happen again' is the driving force behind our research.

 Our Psychological Research Programme is dedicated to helping children with heart disease and their families to live their happiest and most fulfilling lives.

+Established in 2008 by Associate Professor Nadine Kasparian, we strive for excellence and innovation in the care of infants and children with heart disease and their families, and to support the medical, nursing and allied health teams providing care.
 Our team works in partnership with researchers from psychology, paediatric cardiology, cardiothoracic surgery, clinical genetics, nursing, social work, the behavioural sciences, public health, developmental psychobiology, psychiatry, and child life therapy.
 These partnerships result in innovative studies that push the boundaries of research and clinical practice.